Tax Identity Theft Awareness Week

 File Early – Our tax pros are ready and accepting appointments.
 Keep in mind: a falsely-filed tax return can delay your refund up to 6 months or more.
 Visit our Find A Tax Pro page to arrange an in-office appointment today.

 No time to visit an office location?
-Consider alternative options like our H&R Block Tax Pro Go product which allows you to submit your W-2’s and relevant materials to a certified Tax Pro.
+Consider alternative options like H&R Block Tax Pro Go which allows you to submit your W-2’s and relevant materials to a certified Tax Pro.
 Your Tax Pro will prepare the return for you, you will review and approve the return remotely, and you’ll never have to step foot in an office.

 Monitor Your Credit– Checking your credit should be more than an occasional task.
 Review your credit report regularly, at least once a year with myfreecreditreport.com.
 Also, if you purchase Tax Identity Shield®, you get access to a one-time copy of your credit score and credit report.